normalfaults/api/INSTALL-WINDOWS.md

 This guide will walk you through how to install and run Jellyfish-Core on Windows.

+####Preface
+This guide only provides steps for installing with Ruby2.1.5.
+Jellyfish may require a higher version.
+There are four primary methods of installing the Jellyfish stack on Windows.
+Check if any of these methods are appropriate for you.
+Note: This version of the install guide uses RailsInstaller.
+* RailsInstaller
+* RubyInstaller
+* Adapted RubyInstaller for newer version (https://github.com/oneclick/rubyinstaller)
+* Compile from source

 ####Install Ruby, Rails, Bundler, and DevKit

 Note: Use the 32-bit installer.
-Use the appropriate installer for the version of Ruby that Jellyfish needs at http://railsinstaller.org/en
+Download and run the appropriate installer for the version of Ruby that Jellyfish needs at http://railsinstaller.org/en

 ####Update your Rubygems install